Can foreigners drive in China?

 The translator must provide a certification seal or statement verifying the accuracy of the translation.
 This step ensures local authorities can accurately verify your driving credentials.

-Translayte provides certified translations of driver's license, passport, and other documents that meet the Chinese authorities' requirements.
+Translayte provides certified translations of driver's licenses, passports, and other documents that meet the requirements of the Chinese authorities.
 Our certified translations in China are easy to order, of high quality, and delivered on time.
-Here's how you can get a certified driver's license translation from Translayte
+Here's how you can get a certified driver's license translation from Translayte.

 Select the source and target languages, respectively.